stennety/mywebsite/_posts/2024-5-13-build-a-local-ai-system.md

 Before investing in a high-end AI system, consider the following:

 * You may not know what services will run on your server in the future
-* You need to get the hands in the dirt to really understand your requirements
+* You need to experiments some time until the requirements are clear enough
-* Scalability is key.

-So, start with a cost-effective option and scale up as needed.
-A great starting point is to acquire an old workstation (not older than 2016) that supports AVX/AVX2 instructions in its CPU.
-The Poweredge R7xxx series is an excellent choice for power users.
-You can find second-hand options for around $100.

-By following these guidelines, you'll be able to build a highly available local AI system that's both cost-effective and environmentally friendly.
+* Start small to tune and mature your use case

-If you want more inforamtion or assistance in your build you can telegram https://t.me/+_G7A01Ue45FhMGE0
+If you want assistance in your build you can telegram https://t.me/+_G7A01Ue45FhMGE0